-Or what to do when you rediscover some premium herb in your sock drawer.
+How long will your weed stay fresh?
+Or, what to do when you rediscover some premium herb in your sock drawer?

 Here’s a true story: Lately, I’ve had a lingering desire to make some cannabutter (my mom’s recipe—coconut oil infused with cannabis by way of a long, slow simmer).
 But not wanting to spend premium cash on premium herb for some butter I could very well botch, I found myself at a loss.
 Then, while cleaning out the clustercuss that is my pantry, I found a generously sized bag of the kind of scraggle weed that’s perfect for home-brewed butter.